Maximilian-Winter/entropy_sampler/readme.md

 # Entropy-based Sampler for Language Models

 This repository contains an implementation of an entropy-based sampler for language models, inspired by the entropix project.
+It is implemented as a logits processor for Hugginface and the PyTorch Library.
 The sampler uses entropy and varentropy metrics to dynamically adjust sampling parameters during text generation, potentially leading to more coherent and context-aware outputs.

 I used Claude Sonnet 3.5 to help me with the code and the math behind it.